leighmacdonald/tf2bdd/README.md

 If you are using an internal docker network (recommended), ensure you also add the `--network your_network` flag to the run command.
 Take note that the container binds only to localhost in the example command shown `-p 127.0.0.1:8899:8899`, so you will not be able to access it remotely unless you remove the `127.0.0.1` or add a reverse proxy in front of it.
-When using a reverse proxy, ensure that you set the `external_url` config option to the url that people can read your server at.
+When using a reverse proxy, ensure that you set the `external_url` config option to the url that people can access your server at.

 You can also use the `latest` image tag if you do not care about pinning to a specific version: `ghcr.io/leighmacdonald/tf2bdd:latest`.